janeczku/docker-calibre-web/README.md

 ## Using the app

-Open the app in your browser.
-Login as user `admin` with the password `admin123`.
+Open the app in your browser and login as user `admin` with the password `admin123`.
 Don't forget to change the default password.
+To access the OPDS catalog feed, point your browser to `http://EXAMPLE.TLD/feed`.

 ## ENV variables